 Of course art is not moral.
 Morality is intention.
 In Roman Catholic sin-ology the intention makes or unmakes the sin.
 In art intention counts for nothing.
 You make a film, Jean Renoir said, to find out what it will look like.
 In Hollywood movies intention counts for everything.

 The only other filmmaker we can compare to Fellini is Luis Bunuel, and both are Freud guys.
 For both it comes down to the sexual impulse.
+Which, sure.
 Both do fantasy and dream, and blur their borders with reality.

 Bunuel is a great poet.
 In The Discreet Charm of the Bourgeoisie a boy’s dead mother calls to him from the closet where her clothes sway.
 As a kid I never had such a strong sense of my mother’s presence as when I went to her closet, opened the door and smelt the perfume.